kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/dev_ops/jenkins/Jenkins_Integration_with_github.md

 ```

 >Note: Here the most important thing in the Jenkinsfile above is the, of course, #1, the syntax, you can not have any syntax error.
-> The #2 important thing is the maven version, and we will talk about that, and how to check that version in our installed Jenkin software in localhost8080.
+> The #2 important thing is the maven version, and we will talk about that, and how to check that version in our installed Jenkins software in localhost8080.
 > It is discussed in the latter part of this tutorial.

 >Warning: The caveat here is that some people copy from my pdf or website to their code editor, and during this course,